-The best way to start the process of choosing a name for your business is by reviewing the essence of your business.
+The best way to start the process of choosing a name for your business is by reviewing the spirit of your business and brand.
 Consider your mission statement, your business plan, and your unique selling proposition.
-And don't forget to think about your target audience and what you learned about it in your market research.
+And don't forget to think about your target audience and what you learned in your market research.

 Some questions that can guide you as you choose a name for your business include: